davidlin5922/ontwgs_pipeline/README.md

 nextflow run main.nf -params-file params.yaml
 ```

-It will take about 10 minutes for the first run to set up all the conda environments.
+It will take about 10 minutes for the first example run to set up all the conda environments.

 #### Outputs